Update – May 28, 2021

 If you have any questions about asthma medicines and the coronavirus, talk with your doctor.

-If you need to take quick-relief medicine (such as albuterol) for an asthma episode, use an inhaler (with a spacer) if possible.
+If you need to take quick-relief medicine (such as albuterol) for an asthma episode, use an inhaler (with a spacer if directed by your doctor) if possible.
 Using a nebulizer can increase the risk of sending virus particles in the air if you are sick.
 But if you have a nebulizer and solution, it is OK to use it to treat an asthma episode.
 When using a nebulizer, limit the number of people in the room or use it in a room by yourself.

 To stay up to date on COVID-19 and asthma news, join our community so you will be alerted when new information is available.